jsgounot/BioScripts/LRSC/README.md

 ## Context

 Some phasing tools such as [gretel](https://github.com/SamStudio8/gretel) or [nPhase](https://github.com/OmarOakheart/nPhase) rely on shared polymorphic sites between reads to either determine a path along the reference or to fuse reads together.
 This tools provides a way to get all best scenario paths, meaning all windows of your genome which are covered by reads sharing at least one polymorphic site.
-While the results does not give you information on the actual results of these tools, it will let you to know if your input file is suitable for such analyses.
+While the results does not give you information on the actual results of these tools, it will let you know if your input file is suitable for such analyses.

 ## Dependancies